gicentre/litvis/documents/tutorials/elmVegaliteWalkthrough/elmVegaliteWalkthrough4.md

     let
         sel =
             selection
-                << select "picked" Interval [ seEncodings [ ChX ] ]
+                << select "picked" seInterval [ seEncodings [ chX ] ]
     in
     toVegaLite (sel [] :: scatterProps)
 ```

-Notice here that to project the selection we parameterise `Interval` not with a field name as we have done previously but with a channel encoding using the function `seEncodings` (here parameterised with the X-position channel `ChX`).
+Notice here that to project the selection we parameterise `seInterval` not with a field name as we have done previously but with a channel encoding using the function `seEncodings` (here parameterised with the X-position channel function `chX`).

 If we further _bind_ that selection to the _scale_ transformation of X-position, we have created the ability to pan and zoom the view as the scaling is determined interactively depending on the extent and position of the interval selection.